It’s not easy dealing with a child rejecting one parent. Learn 5 out-of-the-box ways to respond when your toddler doesn’t want mom or dad.

 Could your child’s temperament be causing her to reject one parent over the other?
 This doesn’t mean you’ll forever clash, but you might have to be creative or at least respectful of her needs.

-For instance, if she’s more reserved, she could feel overstimulated by you, especially if you’re more talkative and active.
-Meanwhile, dad could be on the quiet and serious side, which suits her mood just fine.
-This could explain why she craves the calmer interactions with him over yours.
+Let’s say your baby only wants Dad.
+If she’s more reserved, she could feel overstimulated by you, especially if you’re more talkative and active.
+Meanwhile, Dad could be on the quiet and serious side, which suits her mood just fine.
+This could explain why she craves calmer interactions with him over yours.

 Again, this doesn’t mean you won’t get along with her—all kids will have quirks and temperaments that clash with ours.
-But you’ll likely want to change your approach to match her mood.
+But you may want to change your approach to match her mood.
 Instead of playing rough and tumble or throwing a dance party, you could read or do crafts.

 Conclusion

-It’s never easy when your child acts differently with one parent, or flat out doesn’t want to be with you or your partner.
+It’s never easy when a parent is rejected and your own child doesn’t want to be with you or your partner.
 While this is a phase that will pass, you could try a few creative ways to help it along.

 Discipline her behavior, not her feelings, so she knows that it’s her actions that need to change.
 Offer alternatives she can try, from saying “No, thank you” to giving a high-five.
 And lastly, consider her temperament, finding ways to meet halfway between her personality and yours.